mukul-rathi/old-personal-website/_posts/2018-08-31-OptimisingGradDescent.md

 There are a lot of different optimisers out there, AdaDelta, Nadam, AdaMax and AMSGrad being a few that we haven't covered.

-After this post, you know the core tools for improving learning, whether it is generalisation to the validation and test sets, or choosing even better optimisation algorithms than the vanilla gradient descent algorithm we used in the previous posts.
+After this post, you know how to get the model to train even better, using faster optimisation algorithms than the vanilla gradient descent algorithm we used in the previous posts.

-Next up, having covered the foundations of standard feedforward neural networks and how we can get the best out of them, we will shift our attention to more specialised neural network architectures.